homeservicewhiz/homeservicewhiz/src/pages/services.md

       - type: grid_item
         title: Safety and Security
         title_align: left
-        content: >+
+        content: >
-          Our transparent annual warranties cover most repairs, renovations, and appliances, which means your peace is guaranteed.
+          Our transparent annual warranties cover most repairs, renovations, and appliances, which means your peace of mind is guaranteed.
         content_align: center
         actions:
           - type: action